cloudpilot-emu/cloudpilot-emu/doc/linking.md

 The `url` query parameter contains the full URL encoded URL to the file.

-Navigating to such an URL will open Cloudpilot, navigate to the session tab and prompt the user to import the file from the supplied URL.
+Navigating to such an URL will open CloudpilotEmu, navigate to the session tab and prompt the user to import the file from the supplied URL.

 # Installing databases